How the Probate Process Works

 FAQs for Getting an Inheritance Advance

-An inheritance cash advance is money you can receive from a lender based on a planned inheritance while it is still in probate.
+An inheritance advance is money you can receive from a funding company based on a planned inheritance while it is still in probate.

-Once the application is approved, you can receive the funds within two or three days, depending on your bank.
-Approval process takes a few days because the lender must verify that you are entitled to the inheritance.
+Once the application is approved, you can receive the funds within in as little as two or three days, depending on your bank.
+Approval process takes a few days because the funding company must verify that you are entitled to the inheritance.

-The lender will usually approve you for a percentage of the inheritance.
-The percentage varies by lender, but it can be anywhere from 20 or 30 percent up to 60 or 70 percent.
+The funding company will usually approve you for a percentage of the inheritance.
+The percentage varies by funding company, but it can be anywhere from 20 or 30 percent up to 60 or 70 percent.

 Get in Touch With Us